brimdata/zed/docs/language/aggregate-functions/README.md

 # Aggregate Functions

-A pipeline may contain one or more _aggregate functions_, which operate on batches of records to carry out a running computation over the values they contain.
+A pipeline may contain one or more _aggregate functions_ that operate on batches of records to carry out a running computation over the values they contain.